 - the condom breaking

 - the condom partially or completely slipping off the penis.

 Slippage occurs more often than breakage, usually when a condom is too large and when lubricant is applied to the inside of condom or to the outside of the penis before using a condom.

 How well do condoms prevent sexually transmitted infections?

-Male condoms reduce the risk of spreading sexually transmitted infections (STIs), including the human immunodeficiency virus (HIV).
-Condoms also reduce the risk of syphilis, herpes and wart virus infection.
-However, sometimes skin not covered by the condom can be infected with these viruses.
+Male condoms reduce the risk of spreading STIs, including HIV.
+Condoms also reduce the risk of syphilis, herpes and genital wart virus infection.
+However, sometimes skin not covered by condoms can be infected with these viruses.

-For the best protection, use the condom during vaginal, oral and anal sex.
+For the best protection, use condoms during vaginal, oral and anal sex.

-What are the advantages and disadvantages of the male condom?
+What are the advantages and disadvantages of male condoms?

 - They are the most effective protection available against STIs.

 - They are used only at the time of sexual intercourse.